florenceasitwas/site/_sites/buildings/orsanmichele/orsanmichele.md

   </p>
 </div>

 Here is the *Incredulity of Saint Thomas* by Andrea del Verrocchio, one of the most famous works of art related to the historically important Church of Orsanmichele.
-Please visit our [Sketchfab](https://sketchfab.com/FLAW/models) page to examine the other Orsanmichele niche statues while we continue to work on this page.
-Thank you!
+Please visit our [Sketchfab](https://sketchfab.com/FLAW/models) page to examine the other Orsanmichele niche statues.

 <!--
 #Information on Orsanmichele